Skip to content

 Conclusion

 State management is the foundation of data flow in AgenticGoKit.
-By understanding how State objects work, how data flows between agents, and following best practices, you can build robust multi-agent systems that handle complex data transformations reliably.
+The thread-safe State interface, combined with proper patterns and practices, enables you to build robust multi-agent systems that handle complex data transformations reliably and efficiently.

-• Monitor state size and prevent memory leaks
+• Performance: Monitor state size and implement compression for large data

 Next Steps